onel/mobilpy/README.md

   # everything is ok
 ```
 ## Creating a response
-You need to let MobilPay know if everything is ok on your end or if something weird happened.
+You need to let mobilPay know if everything is ok on your end or if something weird happened.
 If everything is ok you can create a response like this:
 ```python
 message = "All good captain"